 Stock up on low-cost fresh fruit and vegetables at a weekly affordable produce market in Carlton.

-We’ve backed social enterprise The Community Grocer with $45,000 to relaunch its beloved Friday-morning market at the Carlton Public Housing Estate.
+We backed the social enterprise with a $45,000 grant to reopen its beloved Friday-morning market at the Carlton Public Housing Estate in December.

 Dr Rebecca Lindberg, Chair of The Community Grocer, said the Carlton market began in 2014 and the team is very happy to be back after a forced closure due to COVID-19.